XuewenWangUGA/USAT/README.md

 Linux: Ubuntu 20.4

 USAT may work in other systems if Java could run there although we did not test.
-If you tested in other systemes, you are welcome to send us your feed back.
+If you tested in other systems, you are welcome to send us your feedback.

 ## Installation